jacobggman/virus-scanner/README.md

 # Virus Scanner

-Magshimim Cyber Program year 1 mid project: C console program that scan dir of files for specific data.
+Magshimim Cyber Program year 1 mid project: C console program that scans files in a dir for specific data and log to the user the result.

 ### Requires